Connect with us

 Doha tourney crucial for AJ Edu, Jamie Malonzo’s Gilas comeback, says Tim Cone

-Gilas Pilipinas Men are set to fly to Doha, Qatar, on February 13 for a series of tune-up games before facing Chinese Taipei and New Zealand in the third window of the FIBA Asia Cup Qualifiers.
+Gilas Pilipinas Men are preparing to fly to Doha, Qatar, on February 13 for a series of tune-up games before facing Chinese Taipei and New Zealand in the third window of the FIBA Asia Cup Qualifiers.

 The Philippines has already secured a spot in the 2025 FIBA Asia Cup in Jeddah, Saudi Arabia, after dominating Group B with a perfect 4-0 record.

-Head coach Tim Cone views the three friendlies in Doha—set to host the 2027 FIBA Basketball World Cup—and the away games against Chinese Taipei on February 20 and New Zealand on February 23 as crucial preparation for the bigger tournament six months from now.
+Head coach Tim Cone views the three friendlies in Doha — set to host the 2027 FIBA Basketball World Cup — and the away games against Chinese Taipei on February 20 and New Zealand on February 23 as crucial preparation for the bigger tournament six months from now.

-“The basic thing is, we’re using this Doha trip as a chance to prepare—not just for this immediate window because we’ve already qualified—but as preparation for the FIBA Asia Cup in August,” said Cone.
+“The basic thing is, we’re using this Doha trip as a chance to prepare — not just for this immediate window, because we’ve already qualified, but as preparation for the FIBA Asia Cup in August,” said Cone.

 “We’re not a hundered-percent sure how many preparation days we’ll have in August, so this Doha trip will be an opportunity to reintegrate previously injured players like AJ Edu and Jamie Malonzo and to learn how to adjust without our key guy, Kai Sotto.”